bensonghana/Ghana-Water-Bill-Calculator/README.md

 # Ghana-Water-Bill-Calculator
-GWCL - Ghana Water Bill Calculator
-My name is Bismark Yaw Akorli.
+Created by Bismark Yaw Akorli.
 Founder of Bensit Solutions.

 I created this code to help Ghanaians Calculate their water bill.
 This will avoid GWCL personnel from cheating innocent Ghanaians.